Selmansuliman/cybersecurity-portfolio/README.md

 ---

-# 🧬 Bio — AI-Generated Summary
+# 🧬 Bio — Summary

 I am an AI-driven **Senior Cybersecurity Expert** with more than **14 years** securing
 government systems, critical infrastructure, and intelligence-sensitive networks.